.NET project

 About the analysis parameter setup

-Analysis parameters can be set at different levels: see Configuring the project analysis parameters.
+Analysis parameters can be set at different levels; see the Configuring the project analysis parameters article for details.
 When creating your pipeline, you will have to enter the project key and you may also enter the project version and name.
-For more information about these task inputs, see the .NET mode in the SonarQube tasks for Azure Pipelines.
-You may define additional parameters in this task.
-In that case, these parameters have precedence over parameters defined at the project or global level.

 Using YAML